-1L of a Ride is assigned as recommended or required reading at law schools across the country and has eighty-one Amazon Customer Reviews with an average 5-star rating.
+1L of a Ride — The popular law school prep book assigned as recommended or required reading at law schools throughout the country.
+Newly revamped and expanded second edition!

-1L of a Ride is assigned as recommended or required reading at law schools across the country and has eighty-one Amazon Customer Reviews with an average 5-star rating.
+1L of a Ride is assigned as recommended or required reading at law schools across the country and has 94 Amazon Customer Reviews with an average 5-Star rating.

 … to the tune of Peter, Paul & Mary’s “Where Have All the Flowers Gone?”